 Taste notes: Subtle blend of lavender and mint that tastes both light and delicious.
 The perfect accompaniment to end a warm summer's evening, served with ice and a sprig of fresh mint.
 A hint of spice also suggests a nice option for Christmas.

-Kew Garden Organic Gin, The London Distillery
+Kew Botanical Gin, The East London Liquor Co.

 - Citrus gins: orange, lemon, mint, thyme, star anise, cardamom